Back to Blog

 Configuration Complexity

-• Priority and Weighting Systems: Complex algorithms require detailed guidance on routing priorities.
-Getting these "costs" and "weights" right is a black art that requires extensive trial and error.
+• Priority and Weighting Systems: Complex algorithms require detailed guidance on routing priorities and trade-off decisions

-• Net Class Management: Different signal types (power, analog, digital, high-speed) require distinct routing strategies.
-Each must be painstakingly defined.
+• Net Class Management: Different signal types require distinct routing strategies and constraint sets

 Power Design Requirements